 CRO-focused landing pages

-On the other hand, the sole aim of CRO-focused landing pages is increasing conversions and sales.
+On the other hand, the sole aim of CRO-focused landing pages is to increase conversions and sales.
 This entails a different approach:

 - No to little keyword targeting.